 Outdoor photos of your property

 Try to wait for a sunny day before you take external photos.
 Most properties look better when the sun is shining, and the sky is blue.
 Try and avoid capturing too much of the neighbouring properties when you photograph the outside of the property.
 It needs to be abundantly clear which property you are letting.
-You don’t want prospective tenants to show up for a viewing because they have fallen in love with the nice house next door to your decrepit semi.
+You don’t want prospective tenants to show up for a viewing having fallen in love with the house next door!

 Try and capture the garden from the best possible viewpoint.
 Move the bins out of the way.
-Add a bistro table to the patio – it’s a handy way of selling your property as a great place to entertain friends (quietly, of course!).
-Add a hanging basket or two or some pots of flowers (you can always remove them once the photos have been taken).
+Add a bistro table to the patio – it’s a handy way of showing that your property is a great place to entertain friends.
+Add a hanging basket or two or some pots of flowers.

 Take photos of any features you want to promote, such as a fabulous view, a driveway, garage or summer house.